Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: The left Perron--Frobenius eigenvector of

 \subsection{Acknowledgments}

-I am grateful to Avner Kiro, Zemer Kosloff, Joel Lebowitz, Uzy Smilansky, Yaar Solomon, Barak Weiss and Aron Wennman for helpful suggestions and discussions concerning various aspects of the counting problems considered in this work.
+I am grateful to Avner Kiro, Zemer Kosloff, Joel Lebowitz, Uzy Smilansky, Yaar Solomon, Barak Weiss and Aron Wennman for helpful suggestions and discussions, and to the anonymous referee for valuable comments and presentational advice.